dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Then you might ask, what about operating systems like FreeBSD and Solaris that are also supporting this container-based virtualization concept?

-I'm pretty sure that in the future they will be supported by Docker natively, because since Docker version 0.9 Docker developers decoupled the execution environment logic into supporting different execution drivers.
+I'm pretty sure that in the future these operating systems will be supported by Docker natively, because Docker has been built in a way that it supports switching between different execution drivers.

-Basically you can write a backend execution driver for Docker Engine for your operating system if it has some kind of containerization primitives in place that would allow a process to run in a sandboxed environment.
+Basically you can write an execution driver for Docker Engine for your operating system if it has some kind of containerization primitives in place that would allow a process to run in a sandboxed environment.

-As far as I know there already is an execution driver available for FreeBSD that utilizes the jail mechanism on that operating system to isolate processes, although it's still considered as an experimental project.
+As far as I know there already is an execution driver available for FreeBSD that utilizes the jail mechanism on that platform to isolate processes, although it's still considered as an experimental project.

 And also Microsoft has started to understand the importance of containerization